 Our revitalization projects address stormwater problems while enhancing wildlife and green spaces within highly urbanized regions.
 Property to take part in the projects can be private, residential, commercial, industrial, or public.
 Projects include, but are not limited to, rain gardens, community gardens, tree plantings, and conservation landscaping.
 Environment Erie is working to provide a municipal stormwater program at a cost to landowners and buy in from municipalities that wish to participate in the program.

-The municipalities Environment Erie is working with to implement the program includes, Millcreek Township and the City of Erie.
+The municipalities Environment Erie is working with to implement the program include Millcreek Township and the City of Erie.
 Millcreek and the city are two of the most urbanized municipalities within Erie County.
-Urbanized municipalities within Erie County are required to meeting MS-4 (Municipal Separate Storm Sewer Systems) permit requirements through the Department of Environmental Protection.
+Urbanized municipalities within Erie County are required to meet MS-4 (Municipal Separate Storm Sewer Systems) permit requirements through the Department of Environmental Protection.
 This is a permit that requires municipalities to manage, educate and monitor stormwater pollution within their boundaries.
-This project is to establish such program as a method for municipalities to meet permit requirements, while increasing wealth and prosperity among their communities.
+This project is to establish such a program as a method for municipalities to meet permit requirements while increasing wealth and prosperity among their communities.
 Since the permits require such activities and municipalities are in need of resources to implement requirements, we feel the program will become very sustainable once established.
-Resources of a staff person to work on the specifics of implementing the program within the municipalities is needed to establish the program.
+Resources of a staff person to work on the specifics of implementing the program within the municipalities are needed to establish the program.